govarshini1695/Module-3/3A STRING - FIND AND REPLACE.md

 ### RESULT
-Thus the Python function to accept a string, identify a word to be replaced, and replace it with a new word provided by the user.
+Thus the Python function to accept a string, identify a word to be replaced, and replace it with a new word provided by the user is done successfully .